 |Morgan County||West Virginia||Georgia|

 Get the picture?
-A business mapping application needs to understand County Name and State in order to plot the data correctly.
-This is always true when working with county data – not just for coverage area maps.
+A business mapping software must understand county and state to plot the data correctly.
+The state is always required when working with county data – not just for coverage area maps.

-My preferred coverage area method is using the Create Territories button on the Master Toolbar.
-The Create Territories button asks the user to import a spreadsheet as well.
+My preferred coverage area method uses the create Territories button on the Master Toolbar.
+The Territories button asks the user to create a map from an Excel spreadsheet.
 Here the process is slightly more direct.
-Simply navigate to your data, import your list of counties, and make sure to confirm your County layer and your “Territory name.”
-In the coverage map data include a column for Name and name it something like: “Swizel Stick Coverage Are.”
-Copy that name all the way down you list of counties.
+Navigate to your data, import your list of counties, and confirm your County layer and “Territory name.”
+In the coverage map data, include a column for name and name it something like: “Swizel Stick Coverage Are.”
+Copy that name down your list of counties.

 Coverage areas can also be created manually (with no data importing) by selecting counties or other districts directly on the map using your mouse cursor.
-If a map user knows exactly which countries they want to display they can select a polygon search tool and run a draw line through the counties they want to include.
-Bring that draw line back to the beginning to complete the search.
-MBO will ask you to confirm the list of Counties being searched.
-You can then name that area – Swizzle Stick Coverage Area or something similar.
+If a map user knows precisely which countries they want to display, they can choose a polygon search tool and draw a line through the counties they wish to include.
+Bring that drawn line back to the beginning to complete the search.
+MapBusinessOnline will ask you to confirm the list of Counties being searched.
+You can name that area – Swizzle Stick Coverage Area or something similar.

-An alternative manual method is to select one county manually with your mouse, then hold down the shift key and keep selecting additional counties until your coverage area is complete.
-This method is nice if you are developing the map from scratch, maybe doing it over lunch with a few peers.
+An alternative manual method is to select one county manually with your mouse, then hold down the shift key and select additional counties until your coverage area is complete.
+This method is excellent if you develop the map from scratch, maybe doing it with a few peers over lunch.
 “Hey!
-You forgot Cambridge County!”
+You forgot Cambridge County, Moriarity!”

-This incremental process also highlights the way territories and coverage areas can be easily maintained or edited once created.
-Simply select a county with your mouse and click the Blue Puzzle piece icon to delete, add or update your coverage area.
+This incremental process also highlights how territories and coverage areas can be easily maintained or edited once created.
+Select a county with your mouse and click the Blue Puzzle piece icon to delete, add or update your coverage area.

 Sharing Your Coverage Map

 Saving a map as a template is a smart habit in map production.
-By saving the map as a template you can use your coverage map as a base map for other map projects.
-Open the Template and immediately save the map as a My Map file – naming it as a separate project.
+By saving the map as a template, you can use your coverage map as a base map for other map projects.
+Open the template and immediately save the map as a My Map file – naming it as a separate project.
 Now edit as required and save again.
-Your template is still there – untouched and you’ve created another map using your previously saved worked as a starter map.
+Your template is still untouched, and you’ve created another map using your previously saved work as a starter map.

 Once your map is to your liking, click the Share Interactive Map button to share the map with your constituents.
 It’s an easy process.
 Choose the Public Sharing option and then Share Map.
-This will generate a URL that you can share for free for unlimited viewer sessions.
+Public sharing will generate a URL that you can share for free for unlimited viewer sessions.
 Have your non-subscribing map viewer download the Free Map App to access the Map Viewer.

-If you’d like to embed the link on a web map consider the number of clicks you’ll get and consider purchasing up to 5,000 sessions for $350.00.
-Otherwise, stick with a standard image file, PNG or Jpeg that may not interactive but still displays your coverage area. image files sharing is free.
+Otherwise, stick with a standard image file, PNG, or Jpeg that may not be interactive but still displays your coverage area.
+And image file sharing is free too.

-Coverage area maps differ from territories in that they quickly communicate the areas where services are provided for the customer.
-Territories clearly communicate areas of responsibility for service providers.
-Typically, coverage areas are for external communication and territory maps are for internal communication.
+Coverage area maps differ from territories in that they quickly communicate the areas where services are provided for the customer—territories display areas of responsibility for service providers.
+Typically, coverage areas are for external communication, and territory maps are for internal communication.

-Find out why over 25,000 business users log into www.MapBusinessOnline.com for their business mapping software and advanced sales territory mapping solution.
+Discover why over 25,000 business users log into www.MapBusinessOnline.com for their business mapping software and advanced sales territory mapping solution.
 The best replacement for Microsoft MapPoint happens to be the most affordable.